pictorialink/ComfyUI-Qwen-CUDA/README.md

 }
 ```

 Among them, cuda[0] represents the Qwen3 model.
 If you want to use models with other parameters or quantization levels, you can modify this part, but note that only Qwen3 can be used.
+Taking Qwen3 - 8B - Q5_K_M.gguf as an example, this file will be downloaded to ComfyUI/models/LLM/Qwen3-8B-GGUF/Qwen3-8B-Q5_K_M.gguf.
 The part of cuda[1] contains the tokenizer configuration information for Qwen3 and does not need to be modified.